 Since an app isn’t a tangible product you can hold, you’ll need to protect the design, key features, and processes that give the app its unique functionality.
 This article will tell you everything you need to know about getting a patent for a mobile app.

 Patenting software-implemented inventions, such as mobile apps, is about patenting the process that the software performs, rather than focusing on the underlying code.
 While you can’t patent the code; you can protect it with a copyright.

 In regard to patenting software related innovations, here’s a two part test you can use to help you determine if it may be patent eligible:

 - Is it an abstract idea, general principle, or method of computation?

 - Does it contain something innovative and novel?

 You can also feel free to schedule a free call with one of our experienced IP attorneys.
 We’ll be happed to discuss your mobile app in confidence and guide you in the right direction.

 How Much Does It Cost To Patent An App?

-In terms of legal counsel, you can expect to pay somewhere between 10K-20K for the preparation of your non-provisional patent application depending on several factors like the law firm you choose and the complexity of application.
+In terms of the cost of software patents prepared by an attorney, you can expect to pay somewhere between 10K-20K for the preparation of your non-provisional patent application depending on several factors like the law firm you choose and the complexity of application.
 At The Rapacke Law Group, our team of attorneys focus on software and mobile app patents and offer patent filing services for a transparent flat-fee.

 Patent applications are highly complex, especially when pertaining to software related inventions.
 Filing a meaningful patent application that will provide the comprehensive protections needed requires extensive knowledge in patent law and the patent filing process.